chenhao-ye/adw/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/chenhao-ye/adw/main/install.sh)" install.sh -u
 ```

+Note you may need to restart the shell to load the new environment variables.

 ## Overview

 ADW uses a workflow model named "predicates and hierarchical targets."
 Let's talk about it with a quick example.
 Suppose you have developed a novel user-level filesystem called uFS.
 Now you want to automate the workflow of compiling and benchmarking uFS and ext4 against LevelDB workload.
 The workflow could be divided into three steps: `init`, `build`, and `run`.
 We call these steps "predicates."
 The workflow of this experiment could be modeled as: